-A member of our PMO team will meet with you for a pre-project planning meeting to make sure your idea or initiative fits the definition of a project.
+A member of our PMO team will meet with you for a "Discovery" meeting to make sure your idea or initiative fits the definition of a project.
 To request a consultation, submit a request.

 We also invite you to learn more by reading through the material on this page to better acquaint yourself with common project attributes and the typical project lifecycle.